 Tottenham Hotspur striker Dimitar Berbatov joined Manchester United as they looked to win a third consecutive PL crown, while Deco hit the ground running following his move to Chelsea and won the Player of the Month award in August.

-The newly promoted Tigers won six of their opening nine matches in their debut Premier League campaign.
+The Tigers won six of their opening nine matches in their debut Premier League campaign.
 That included away victories over Arsenal and Spurs, both of which included stunning strikes from Brazilian midfielder Geovanni, who moved to Humberside from Man City in the summer.

-The former Portsmouth manager led Spurs to a 2-0 win over Bolton Wanderers on the same day and, only three days later, his side then scored two late goals to rescue a 4-4 draw with local rivals Arsenal.
+The former Portsmouth manager led Spurs to a 2-0 win over Bolton Wanderers on the same day and, only three days later, his side then netted two late goals to rescue a 4-4 draw with local rivals Arsenal.
 David Bentley opened the scoring at Emirates Stadium with an audacious 40-yard volley.

 A 2-0 home win over Chelsea and a 3-2 triumph away at Portsmouth, both sealed with Torres goals in stoppage time, briefly put Liverpool top in February.
 Despite slipping up against Middlesbrough soon after, they bounced back with a 4-1 win against Man Utd at Old Trafford.